 My name is Max and I am a junior at Franklin & Marshall College pursuing a degree in Government and Environmental Studies with a minor in Arabic.
 I grew up in different neighborhoods in Manhattan and Queens, providing plenty of opportunities to explore urban environmental problems such as food insecurity, lasting health effects of air and water pollution and waste management.

-After college, I wish to specialize in environmental management and sustainable agriculture as a means to measure biodiversity while improving quality of life for those with the most need.
-I want to work with an institutional or intergovernmental organization that protects and encourages biodiversity, sustainability and environmental ethics.
+After college, I wish to specialize in environmental policy and sustainable agriculture as a means to measure biodiversity while improving quality of life for those with the most need.
+I want to work with an institutional or intergovernmental organization that promotes food soverignty, environmental justice and carbon-mitigation strategies.